Hgreen528/Hgreen528.github.io/README.md

 As the sole architect, the primary engineering challenge of Monogatari was to continuously balance three competing goals from its inception: high pedagogical quality, fast generation speed (<1 min best case), and low operational cost.
 The initial single-prompt approach failed to meet the quality requirement, leading to the development of a specialized, distributed system that addressed both user-facing and business-facing needs through dozens of pipeline and prompt iterations.

 * **Solution for User Experience (Quality & Speed):** To ensure a high-quality and responsive user experience, the pipeline was architected for both narrative coherence and performance.
-For quality, a multi-stage process was implemented, starting with a high-level story outline that is then expanded into a full narrative.
+For quality, a multi-stage process was implemented, starting with a high-level story outline that is then expanded into a full narrative and afterwards analyzed sentence by sentence to generate slides.
 For speed, the system was designed to be fully asynchronous.
 An initial non-blocking API call triggers a Google Cloud Tasks job, which then "fans-out" parallel requests for slide processing, reducing generation time by 90-98% over sequential generation.

 * **Solution for Business Viability (Resilience & Cost):** To ensure the service was reliable and financially sustainable, the backend was hardened and optimized.
 For resilience, a major problem was solving "hanging" API calls that caused jobs to fail after 10+ minutes.
 A timeout was introduced based on longest expected LLM response times, and further log analysis revealed a statistical anomaly: response times were not clustering around a mean per prompt type as expected, but returning in a staggered, linear pattern.
 This suggested a non-obvious rate-limiting issue.
-I validated this hypothesis by introducing a Semaphore to control concurrency, which confirmed the behavior.
+I validated this hypothesis by introducing a Semaphore to control concurrency, which confirmed the expected behavior.
 This data-driven analysis was the primary driver for architecting a decoupled, auto-scaling microservice to isolate and manage these concurrent calls, resolving the bottleneck and improving system reliability.
 This in turn allowed for a far tighter timeout window to handle the hanging calls.
 For cost, implementing token tracking revealed that Gemini's "thinking" tokens were a significant unexpected cost (a ~2.4x factor on total tokens), which informed a prompt optimization strategy to defer non-essential generation tasks.

-**## Challenge 2: Implementing a Secure and Automated Monetization System**
+**## Challenge 2: Designing a Flexible and Secure Monetization Model**

 **The Problem:**
-To be a viable product, the application required a secure and fully automated system to handle user payments, subscriptions, and the fulfillment of credits.
-The system needed to be reliable, secure against exploits, and provide a seamless user experience for purchasing and using credits.
+The application required a monetization strategy that could cater to different user habits—from casual, infrequent users to dedicated power users.
+The design needed to be flexible, fully automated, and abstract away the variable, per-API-call cost of generation into a predictable model for the user.

-**The Solution:**
+**The Design & Solution:**
-I engineered an end-to-end monetization system by integrating the Stripe API.
-* **Payment Processing:** Leveraged Stripe Checkout for a secure, PCI-compliant payment experience for both one-time credit purchases and recurring subscriptions.
-* **Automated Fulfillment:** Implemented a Stripe Webhook endpoint in the FastAPI backend.
-This endpoint securely listens for successful payment events and automatically updates the user's credit balance in the MongoDB database, decoupling the fulfillment logic from the client-side interaction.
-* **Credit System:** Designed and implemented a credit ledger system that safely handles the transactional logic of deducting credits upon story generation, ensuring that operations are atomic and reliable.

-This solution demonstrates my ability to integrate a critical third-party API, handle secure financial transactions, and build a reliable, event-driven system to manage core business logic.
+I designed a hybrid credit and subscription model to meet these diverse user needs.
+* **System Design:** The core of the system is a credit-based ledger where each generation task deducts a pre-defined number of credits.
+This design provides users with clear, predictable pricing.
+To serve both user types, I implemented two purchasing options: one-time credit packs for casual users and a monthly subscription that provides a recurring allotment of credits at a discounted rate for power users.
+* **Secure Implementation:** To execute this design, I integrated the Stripe API.
+A secure, server-side Stripe Webhook endpoint handles automated fulfillment, ensuring that user credits are only updated after a verified, successful payment event.
+This event-driven approach is critical for reliability and prevents client-side manipulation, forming the secure backbone of the entire monetization system.

 ### **6. Future Development**

-The project is designed with a clear roadmap for future enhancements, focusing on deepening the pedagogical value and optimizing the business model.
+The project is designed with a clear roadmap for future enhancements.
+Development will be prioritized based on user feedback and data analysis, with a focus on features that most directly enhance the core learning loop.

 * **Data-Driven Optimization:** Implement a dedicated statistics table to track API costs, generation times, and user ratings, allowing for data-informed prompt engineering and feature development.
 * **Enhanced User Engagement:** Introduce features like story ratings, progress tracking, and gamification to improve user retention.